-We have for the last seven years engaged with our local secondary schools in our three constituent authorities delivering Registration Workshops.
+We have for the last ten years engaged with our local secondary schools in our three constituent authorities delivering Registration Workshops.
 In the run up to the Scottish Independence Referendum, and partly because we had to reach even more pupils in schools due to the lowering of the voting age to 16 yrs, partnership working was looked at again and we decided to include our local Community Education officers from the three councils.
 This helped us deliver a workshop which we presented in partnership with each of our Returning Officers' staff and their respective Community Education Teams, to all secondary schools in our Board area.
+We have continued to build on these partnerships for the forthcoming Local Government Elections.